2 cups chickpea flour

 Knead the dough for about 5 minutes by hand or pulse for about 15 seconds in the food processor; the dough should be smooth.
 With your hands, shape the dough into a cylinder about 2 inches thick and 6 inches long.
 With a sharp knife, cut the cylinder into 1/2-inch thick slices.

 Place each slice of doough on a lightly oiled surface.
 Lightly oil the top of the slice and then roll out into a very thin circle about 6 or 7 inches in diameter.
 Papadums must be rolled quite thin, no more than 1/16 inch.
 If the dough sticks to your rolling pin, gently pull it off.

 Coat the tops of each Papadum with a light dusting of spices of your choice.
 Use a metal spatula to loosen the edges from the rolling surface and carefully place the rolled-out slices on a large baking sheet.

 Allow them Papadums to dry by placing them in a very low oven (less than 200F) for 1 to 2 hours, turning occasionally, until they are just slightly flexible.
-At this point they may be stacked flat and stored in an airtight container until needed; they will keep for months if stored properly.
-When ready to serve, heat about 1/8 inch of oil in a large skillet; the oil should be hot, but not smoking; a drop of water flicked into the skillet should sizzle immediately.
+At this point they may be stacked flat and stored in an airtight container until needed.
+They will keep for months if stored in this manner, and when you are ready to prepare them simply heat about 1/8 inch of oil in a large skillet.
+Make sure the oil is hot, but not smoking before you ad the Papadums.
+The proper temperature test involves a drop of water flicked onto the skillet that should sizzle out of existence almost immediately.

-Then, one at a time, slide the Papadums into the hot oil.
-Turn the Papadum once it begins to curl at the edges; it will quickly fry and become crisp.
-Remove it before it turns brown.
-Cool and drain the Papadums on paper towels and eat immediately.
+Now, one at a time, gently slide the Papadums into the hot oil.
+Turn the Papadums over once they begin to curl at the edges.
+Remove them before they change their tone from gold to brown.
+Cool and drain the Papadums on towels.
+Serve immediately.